Pausanias Analysis

 English Translation

-Damokritos of Sikyon made the statue of Hippos of Elis, who had won the boys' boxing match.
+Damokritos of Sicyon made the statue of Hippos of Elis, who had won the boys' boxing match.
 Damokritos' teaching lineage went back, through five masters, to the Attic sculptor Kritias.
-For Ptolichos of Corcyra learned directly under Kritias himself; Amphion was a pupil of Ptolichos; from Amphion was taught Pison, a man from Calaureia; and Damokritos was instructed by this Pison.
+For Ptolichus of Corcyra learned directly under Kritias himself; Amphion was a pupil of Ptolichus; from Amphion was taught Pison, a man from Calaureia; and Damokritos was instructed by this Pison.

 Proper Nouns